What is Midtown Atlanta?

 College of Art and Design and is listed on the National Register of Historic

 Midtown today has seen many changes since early 2000 when residents began to return to the city from the “burbs.”
 This migration encouraged new office towers, followed by condominium residences and new apartment buildings.
 Along with these additions came restaurants, night life and shopping.
 The construction of the new 17th Street Bridge connected Midtown with its newest neighbor, Atlantic Station, a multi-billion dollar mixed used development on the site of the former Atlantic Steel Company.
-Additionally, in 2008-2010, the 14th Street bridge was removed and rebuilt, offering better access to Midtown and Midtown West.
+Additionally, in 2008-2010, the 14th Street bridge was removed and rebuilt, offering better access to Midtown and Midtown West. in 2015, construction started to improve the “image” of the bridges that cross Peachtree Street on the North end of Midtown and at the South end as Peachtree Street crosses the Downtown Connector again into Downtown Atlanta!

 Much of the new development and construction has been a result of the Midtown Blueprint, a product of the Midtown Alliance.
 This tax improvement district has helped with the transformation of Midtown from empty parking lots and boarded up